Fortran-FOSS-Programmers/ford/README.md

 This software is still extremely young and much remains to be done.
 Various things which I'd like to do at some point include:

-- Write proper documentation.
-- Assemble a list of dependencies.
 - Support some of the old Fortran 77 ways of doing things, as these are often still used.
 This includes PARAMETER statements and EXTERNAL statements.
   Support for fixed-form code is less of a priority.